 Foundations of Dedicated China Allocations: Part 1Report | Feb 19, 2021 |

-China’s rise in global economic influence, increased market size, improved market accessibility and entrance into global equities and fixed-income indexes has led more investors to consider a dedicated China allocation.
-Due to the complexity of China’s market landscape and investment opportunity set, however, it is no simple task.
-In this inaugural paper of our “Foundations of Dedicated China Allocations” series, we discuss investment policy and asset allocation as investors think through the...
+China’s rise in economic influence, market size, improved market accessibility and inclusion in global indexes have led more investors to consider a dedicated China allocation.
+In the first of our “Foundations of Dedicated China Allocations” series, we discuss investment policy and asset allocation as investors think through setting up such a program.

 China A Shares: What Have We Learned?6 mins read Blog | Oct 30, 2020 |